Atheist messages displace CA park nativity scenes

 But atheists got all but three of the spaces this year because of a new lottery system.
-The coalition got two spots to display Jesus, Mary and the wise men.
-The third went to Isaac Levitansky of Chabad Channukah Menorah.
+The coalition got two spots, and one went to Isaac Levitansky of Chabad Channukah Menorah.

 Adding to the loss, the atheists have used only three of the display areas to promote their message.

 One reads: "Religions are all alike — founded upon fables and mythologies. — Thomas Jefferson."

 And a display with photographs depicting King Neptune, Jesus Christ, Santa Claus and Satan reads, "Million Americans know MYTHS when they see them.
 What myths do you see?
 American Atheists.
 Since 1963. athiests.org."